-Here's the Real Learning Loss Caused By COVIDOct 01, 2021
+Here's the Real Learning Loss Caused By COVIDSep 08, 2022

-Essentially, my son was forced into distance learning in March of his kindergarten year, dealt with all that school was in first grade, and now is in second grade and still wearing a mask, and social distancing, and living by constantly changing protocols, quarantining, etc.- experiencing a new normal.
+My son went into distance learning in March of his kindergarten year, dealt with all that school was in first grade, spent second grade mostly wearing a mask, social distancing, and living by constantly changing protocols, quarantining, etc.- experiencing a new normal.
+Except that for him, this has always been the norm; he does not know a school experience without a pandemic.
+And for kids who did experience school before covid, the memories of school in the past are a distant, faded memory.

 It’s been a while since students experienced a normal time in school.
 This is a long time for kids to spend in limbo, to operate out of survival mode, and to experience daily disruption.